vigonotion/stadtreinigung_hamburg/README.md

 Once configured, creating a new release on GitHub will automatically trigger a build and publish to PyPI.

+#### Version Management

+The package version is automatically set to match the GitHub release tag.
+When creating a new release:

+1. Use semantic versioning for your tag (e.g., `v1.0.0`, `v1.0.1`)
+2. The GitHub Action will extract the version number from the tag and update the package version before publishing

 For local publishing (if you have the necessary permissions):

 ```bash